Nathan Bedford Forrest Go Green

 Nathan Bedford Forrest State Park has been honored with the Excellence in Sustainability Award for Tennessee State Parks by the Tennessee Department of Environment and Conservation.
 From left are Ryan Forbess, area manager; TDEC Commissioner David Salyers; John Johnsonius, park manager; Mike Robertson, parks director; and Jim Bryson, deputy commissioner.

-Nathan Bedford Forrest State Historic Park has completed the Silver Recognition Level of the TN State Parks Go Green With Us Initiative and Guidelines.
+Nathan Bedford Forrest State Historic Park has completed the Gold Recognition Level of the TN State Parks Go Green With Us Initiative and Guidelines.
 The guidelines include multiple areas of environmental sustainability including education and outreach, water conservation, energy efficiency, waste and recycling and much more.
 Congrats to this park for going above and beyond to be excellent stewards of our natural resources.

 The mission of the Tennessee State Parks Go Green With Us program is to preserve and protect our state parks through sustainable park operations, resource conservation, and recycling.
 Program components cover a diverse array of initiatives, including energy and water conservation through equipment and operations upgrades, recycling programs, projects to enhance ecosystem health, and erosion control, among many others.